chhotii-alex/prospective-randomizer/README.md

 s.e.m. = \frac{std dev}{\sqrt{n}}
 $$

-Thus as the sample size, $n$, increases the likely sample error decreases.
-Sampling error is [relationship to] the variance in the population.
-Classically variance has been minimized by selecting subjects from a small population&mdash;only selecting students between 18 and 22 at a specific university, for example.
-However, universities have become increasingly accessible to more diverse backgrounds, and granting agencies have noticed and taken a dim view of studies only on narrow privileged populations, such as the all-male all-white elite university student cohort.
-Given the resource constraints on many studies and the desire to have broadly-applicable results, many studies apply very few exclusion criteria, and take nearly all comers as subjects&mdash;often a motley crew indeed.
-Thus, it becomes increasingly probable that sampling error in a small-N study will result in baseline (pre-intervention) differences between groups.
+Thus as the sample size, $n$, increases, or as the standard deviation decreasees, the likely sample error decreases.
+Classically variance has been minimized by selecting subjects from a relatively homogeneous population, _e.g._, only selecting students between 18 and 22 at a specific university.

-This can abolish the information-gaining value of a study.
-In Bayesian terms, we would hope that our confidence in a hypothesis (H) would be updated by the results (r) of an experiment according to the formula:

-$$
-P(H | r) = \frac{P(r | H) \times P(H) } {P(r)}
-$$

-If there is a difference between groups at baseline, the probability of a difference between groups post-intervention is extremely high&mdash;regardless of the validity of the hypothesis.
-Thus, the
-$P(r | H)$ and $P(r)$ terms cancel out, yielding almost no power to update our confidence in the hypothesis.

-Let's look at the interpretation difficulties that have plagued previous studies with inadvertent baseline difference.
-[Bob please supply some examples to discuss here]

-## A new direction

 Ideally, to avoid confounding factors, one would have identical subjects in each experimental group.
-In some experiments this is nearly possible, by ordering a flat-pack of six-week-old male inbreed Wistar lab rats from the same supplier, all kept in the same type of enclosure and fed the same type of chow their entire lives.
+In some experiments this is nearly possible, by ordering a litter of six-week-old male inbreed Wistar lab rats from the same supplier, all kept in the same type of enclosure and fed the same type of chow their entire lives.
+But given the difficulties in translating results from animal studies, and the desire to have broadly applicable results, may studies on humans apply very few exclusion criteria.
+Thus, it becomes increasingly probable that group sampling differences in a small-N study will have significant baseline (pre-intervention) differences between groups.

 In human studies, all measurable features of subjects will have some more or less broad distribution.
 Without the resources to go out and search for a subject similar to a subject in group A to put into